 - A firm in an FTC antitrust investigation.

 BUSINESS LITIGATION: These actions involved a number of difficult and often uncharted issues and theories on both the plaintiff and defense side of court actions.
-The claims involved are typically based on the federal security laws, the commodity statutes, the antitrust laws, RICO and other laws, and frequently included questions regarding accounting, economics and business systems.
+The claims involved are typically based on the federal securities laws, the commodity statutes, the antitrust laws, RICO and frequently included questions regarding accounting, economics and business systems.
 Examples of these matters include: